 Thinking about a time when you are no longer here is difficult.
 For some people, the emotional nature and morbidity of this reality can result in an avoidance of planning for the future and creating an estate plan.
 While thinking about death is difficult, what may be more difficult is knowing that you don’t have a plan for your assets, property, medical care, and providing for your family at the time that a serious injury or health event occurs.
-At the law office of van der Veen, Hartshorn and Levin, our Reading estate planning attorneys cannot overstate the value of an estate plan.
+At the law office of van der Veen, Hartshorn, Levin & Lindheim, our Reading estate planning attorneys cannot overstate the value of an estate plan.

 Call us today to start creating your estate plan and preparing for your future.

 Elements of an Estate Plan